 A new feature now available in My Bibliography facilitates the management of publication compliance with the National Institutes of Health (NIH) Public Access Policy.
 From the new Awards View eRA Commons users are able to see whether their publications are compliant with the Policy, start the manuscript submission process, associate their NIH extramural awards with their publications, and designate delegates to manage their bibliography via My NCBI.

-The Awards View is only available to eRA Commons users with active grants in their portfolios who have linked their My NCBI account with their eRA Commons account.
+The Awards View is only available to eRA Commons users with active grants in their portfolios who have linked their [this link was removed because it is no longer valid] My NCBI account with their eRA Commons account.
 To see whether your publications are compliant or not, go to My Bibliography and click on the Awards icon (this icon is only visible to users who have linked their accounts) (see Figure 1).

 On the resulting screen, each citation is marked indicating its compliance status: